* European shares pare losses suffered on Cyprus crisis

 A Cypriot government spokesman said "the next few hours"

 would "determine the future of the country".

-U.S. stock futures pointed to a steady open on Wall Street
+U.S. stock futures pointed to gains of 0.3 percent on the

 In contrast to this week's tumble in stocks, the euro and